AGirlNamedCaro/aGirlNamedCaro/Readme.md

 ### Reading List 📚
 - System Design Interview by Alex Xu
-- Practical-Oriented Design by Sandi Metz
+- Domain Driven Design by Eric Evans
-- All the Devils are Here by Louise Penny
+- ~~All the Devils are Here by Louise Penny~~

 ### Fun Facts 🎉
 - Helped organize and execute Calgary’s Biggest Hackathon